 Challenges of airline cards

-Deborah Goldberg, 39, of Charlotte, North Carolina, says she used to have two cards – a Discover it Cash Back card that offers 5 percent cash back on rotating categories each quarter on up to $1,500 in combined purchases (after activating) and 1 percent everywhere else; and a Bank of America Cash Rewards Visa that offers 3 percent back on gas, 2 percent on groceries and 1 percent on everything else.
+Deborah Goldberg, 39, of Charlotte, North Carolina, says she used to have two cards – a Discover it® Cash Back that offers 5 percent cash back on rotating categories each quarter on up to $1,500 in combined purchases (after activating, then 1 percent) and 1 percent everywhere else; and a Bank of America Cash Rewards Visa that offers 3 percent back on gas, 2 percent on groceries and 1 percent on everything else.
 (There is a $2,500 quarterly limit on combined purchases for the Bank of America Cash card’s 2 and 3 percent categories; 1 percent thereafter.)

 Then she added a Citi AAdvantage card to earn miles for a trip, but she says the American Airlines card takes a little work to figure out the rewards.